Home | News | Most Memorable Masters Tournament Moments

 As fate would have it, Woods is also 46 years of age entering the 2022 Masters Tournament and is aiming to tie Nicklaus’ record of six-career wins at Augusta this week.
 We can’t wait to find out if Tiger has what it takes to repeat the amazing history that The Golden Bear has left behind.

-Where to Bet on the 2022 Masters Tournament
+Where to Bet on the Golf with Crypto

-2022 Masters Tournament odds are available here at Nitrobetting.
-Check out out exclusive preview of the event by clicking here.
-Create a Nitrobetting account now to place stakes on Woods or any of the other elite golfers teeing off at Augusta on April 7.
+Golf odds are available all year long here at Nitrobetting.
+Create a Nitrobetting account now to place your stakes on any of the elite golfers teeing off this weekend.

 This is just one of the many sports betting guides that you can read here at Nitrobetting news.
-Stay tuned for more PGA TOUR tournament previews and articles and don’t forget to check out the latest golf betting odds on the online BTC sportsbook.
+Stay tuned for more PGA TOUR tournament previews and articles, and don’t forget to check out the latest golf betting odds on our crypto sportsbook.